rhinobase/raftyui/apps/docs/app/(docs)/docs/components/progress/page.md

 ---
 title: Progress
-pageTitle: Progress - Rafty UI
+nextjs:
+  metadata:
+    title: Progress
     description: Displays an indicator showing the completion progress of a task, typically displayed as a progress bar.
 ---

 Displays an indicator showing the completion progress of a task, typically displayed as a progress bar.